 Challenge: Company’s Role for the Health of Employees and Customers

 Companies should first approach health and safety holistically.
-The policies and procedures create now must be cognizant of the physical, mental, and economic health of both the employee and their family members.
-While drafting or revisiting guidelines for in-office and travel safety, PTO, and WFH consider all the ways your employees are impacted now, and the support they will need.
+The policies and procedures created now must be cognizant of the physical, mental, and economic health of both the employee and their family members.
+While drafting or revisiting guidelines for in-office and travel safety, PTO, and WFH, consider all the ways your employees are impacted now, and the support they will need.

 Second, engage employees in workspace initiatives.
 Work cooperatively—give them a voice and a role in establishing guidelines and policies.
 Challenge them to determine the level of risk they are willing to assume, how the changes are best implemented, and how this will be communicated in the organization.
 For these new initiatives to be effective, team engagement and ownership are vital, so design your program accordingly.

 Third, be proactive in taking a leadership role in defining how the industry responds to the needed health changes.
 Make recommendations, offer to test new products, and volunteer to be a beta when new guidelines are initiated.
 This increased awareness is dramatically changing what is required of employers, and we believe it is better to have a seat at the table, rather than wait for direction.

 Lastly, involve customers.
 Companies need to observe, listen to, and solicit input from customers on how they want to interact.
 What safety initiatives do they want?
 What is too cumbersome?
 Effectively engaging customers, and communicating with them on updates and changes, ensures they feel heard, valued, and part of the process.